Torasemide

 Frequently Asked Questions

-Can I take ibuprofen while on torasemide?
+Can I drink alcohol while taking torasemide?

 Dr. Ross Elledge